trunghng/trunghng.github.io/_posts/2022-04-08-td-learning.md

 [5] Shangtong Zhang.
 [Reinforcement Learning: An Introduction implementation](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction)

+[6] <span id='random_walk'>Singh, S.P., Sutton, R.S.
+[Reinforcement learning with replacing eligibility traces](https://doi.org/10.1007/BF00114726).
+Mach Learn 22, 123–158 (1996).</span>

 ## Footnotes
 [^1]: It is a special case of [n-step TD](#n-step-td) and TD($\lambda$).
+[^2]: Bootstrapping is to update estimates  of the value functions of states based on estimates of value functions of other states.